EdgelessPE/Edgeless/README_en.md

 ## Quick Start
-Clone this repository，cover your own PE project with files in the `core` folder then begin to fix bugs
+Clone this repository，cover your own PE project folder with files in the `Core` folder then begin to fix bugs
 > Users who lack of the basic knowledge of Windows and WinPE are not recommended to do such work

 Otherwise，PECMD is necessary to your PE project，we recommend `Wimbuilder` series to build your PE core